Mixing BCAA and Creatine: A Good Idea?

 "But creatine makes me puffy" is something you'll hear many people say who don't actually know what the benefits of adding creatine to your stack are.

-Yes, sometimes creatine can cause water retention in muscles, but it's an incredibly useful supplement for boosting muscle growth and performance.
+Yes, sometimes creatine can cause water retention in muscles, but it's an incredibly useful supplement for boosting muscle growth and performance, leading to increased lean muscle mass.

 Creatine is a molecule naturally produced in the body from the amino acids glycine, arginine, and methionine, but it's also formed endogenously from foods you eat containing those specific amino acids, meat being one of the most concentrated sources.